 Growing up, I never thought of myself as someone who liked winter in the slightest–but then we packed our bags for Europe in winter and headed off to a world of Christmas markets, mulled wine, and snowy villages, and I realized that winter might just be one of my very favorite seasons.

-Putting together a packing list for Europe in winter, especially for your first trip, is definitely a bit trickier than in other seasons.
 The best things to pack for winter in Europe tend to be heavier and bulkier than those you pack for summer (stating the obvious, I know)–and they also tend to come with higher price tags.

-Learn from our mistakes experience with this packing list for Europe in winter: after many cumulative months spent traveling Europe during the winter, from the charming Christmas markets of Austria in December to the cold-but-manageable temperatures in Rome in February and beyond, we’ve definitely learned exactly what to pack for Europe in winter.
+After living in Europe and taking many trips around Europe in winter, from enjoying endless Christmas markets in December to the cold-but-manageable temperatures in Rome in February and beyond, we’ve definitely learned exactly what to pack for Europe in winter.

 Table of Contents